Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 In our opinion, the Ray Atkeson Memorial Trail is one of the best hikes in Central Oregon.

-It is accessible (the best parts are paved), a variable length, and full of incredible views.
+It is accessible (flat and partially paved) and full of incredible views

 Ray Atkeson Memorial Trail Signage